- 1 Overview

 Lending money, in and of itself, entails taking the risk of not being paid back whether dealing with a low risk or high risk borrower.
 Protecting their interests means doing the necessary credit check as well as tracking and rating any negative or positive habits that appear in a person’s credit history.
 Another way high risk car loan companies protect their interests is by using the car itself as a form of collateral.
 In the event a borrower stops paying on the car, the lender reserves the right to repossess it.
 Ensuring borrowers earn enough income to afford a particular car is another way lenders protect their interests.
 Fortunately, most people who find themselves in need of a sub-prime auto loan, will repay on the loan, which is why high risk lenders take the chances they do.

-While requirements differ from lender to lender, what distinguishes traditional lenders from high risk auto loan lenders has to do with the type of criteria borrowers must meet in order to be approved for a sub-prime loan.
+While requirements differ from lender to lender, what distinguishes traditional lenders from high risk auto loan lenders has to do with the type of criteria borrowers must meet in order to be approved for a sub-prime loan and whether or not a person is a good risk for an auto loan .
 Most traditional lenders require that applicants have been on their jobs for at least a year to be considered for approval.
 Traditional lenders and some of the more lenient lenders rely heavily on a person’s credit score to decide the risk of the lone.
 Credit scores provide lenders with a birds-eye-view of a person’s overall financial trustworthiness.
 Most traditional lenders will refuse to lend to someone with a score below 540 since borrowers with this low a score have most likely built up a history of charge-offs, late payments and repossession.
 At this point, borrowers fall within the “no credit” category, and fail to get the high risk auto loans they need.

 With high risk auto loan lenders, no credit financing is common, though strict conditions apply for loan approval.
 Lenders may request a minimum down payment amount of up to 20 percent.
 Most high risk lenders will charge a high interest rate due to the high risk nature of the loan.
 There are some dealer/ lenders that operate as “buy here/pay here” establishments and handle their own financing.
 Considering these lenders pretty much answer to no one as far as financing institutions and car manufacturers go, borrowers may be at considerable risk of buying poor quality cars.